\n\n\n\n\n\n\n\n\n

 However, it does not end here.
 Anthocyanins, catechins, and flavonoids (flavones, flavanone & cocoa flavanols) are very important for fascia health as well.

 Also, to support fascia, you must eat foods high in collagen (type I, II, and III especially) with sulfur, copper, and vitamin C – fundamental tissue co-factors to feed & build your connective tissues.
-Without those, you don’t create collagen in your body.
+Without those, you do not create collagen in your body.

 What foods help with tight fascia?

-Regarding specific foods fascia likes, you should consume red vegetables high in polyphenols like Aronia or red beets and red spinach in resync products.
+When it comes to foods fascia likes, consume red vegetables and berries high in polyphenols like Aronia or red spinach and red beets, which support nitric oxide are the foundation of resync products.

 Does fascial training actually work?

 Yes, Fascial training does work.
-Let’s start by saying that most sports injuries are connective tissue (fascial) injuries, not muscle injuries.
+Let’s start by saying that most sports injuries are connective tissue (fascia, tendon and ligament), not muscle injuries.

-The less you hydrate your fascia through training and proper recovery, the less elastic response it has and the more connective tissue injuries you will face.
+The less you pay attention to fascia hydration through training and proper recovery, the less elastic response it has and the more connective tissue injuries you will face.

-The best way to train your body to prevent injury or to quickly recover from an injury is for you to build elasticity and resilience by adapting different loading patterns that are fascia-friendly.
-See fascia training with no equipment and fascia training with core boot.
+The best way to train your body to prevent soft tissue injury or to quickly recover from an injury is for you to build elasticity and resilience by adapting different loading patterns that are fascia-friendly.
+See fascia training with no equipment and fascia training with the core boot.

 It is important to remember that there are 10 times more sensory nerve endings in your fascia than in your muscles.
 Fascia is the most sensory-rich organ and system of stability and mechano-regulation (Varela & Frenk 1987).
-If you want to gain dynamic stability in your body, starting with your feet, you must train fascia.
+If you want to gain dynamic stability in your body, you must train fascia.

-Training your fascia 3x a week for 10-15 minutes will make your body more elastic, fluid, and pliable.
-You will gain a bounce back in your gait.
-You can use Core Boot (fascial training & rehab tool) to apply bouncy movements to improve your fascial fitness & fascia health.
+Training your fascia 3x a week for 10-15 minutes will make your body more elastic, fluid, and dynamically resilient.